 Entrance to TIM is free, but you’ll need to pay for admission to whatever show you are watching.
 Opening hours depend on the facilities that you’re visiting.

-14. Car Free Day – Jl.
+14. Car free attractions in Jakarta: Jl.
 Sudirman and Jl.
 Thamrin

 A free activity for families to do on Sunday morning is Car Free Day.
 This is a city wide initiative, running every Sunday from 6am to 11am, that transforms many of Jakarta’s main streets into pedestrian only streets.